What We Believe

 - That dispensational teaching, though containing much truth, fails to fully mesh significant doctrines of Scripture, particularly viewing some Old Testament prophecies as unfulfilled

-- That any teaching aiming to destroy the role of law of God is incorrect
+- That any teaching aiming to destroy the role of the law of God is incorrect

-- In the New Covenant, we walk by faith in God's promises, not by law
+- In the New Covenant, we walk by faith in God's promises, not by Moses' law

 - That traditional hymns and psalms should be used to regulate our worship, and to distinguish our gatherings from the world

-- That the Bible provides clear but strict rules for identifying and ordaining church leaders (married men with faithful children; no women pastors, teachers or deacons)
+- That the Bible provides clear but strict rules for identifying and ordaining church leaders (married men with children in subjection; no women pastors, teachers or deacons)